lalgonzales/lalgonzales/README.md

 - 👋 Hi, I’m @lalgonzales
-- 👀 I’m interested in programing with R, Python, JS,
+- 👀 I’m interested in programing with R, Python, JS.
-- 🌱 I’m currently learning RGEE
+- 🌱 I’m currently learning python, arcpy, gee map, R, gee.
-- 💞️ I’m looking to collaborate on SIG, R
+- 💞️ I’m looking to collaborate on SIG, R, Python.
-- 📫 How to reach me
+- 📫

 <!---
 lalgonzales/lalgonzales is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.